 At The Sage Companion Project like this large group of older adults, we are drawn to the idea of happiness in self-assisted living.
 As we discussed in an earlier segment, the first step might be to become familiar with the vocabulary of “aging-in-place” ... .

-Step 1.
-LEARN the terminology of aging in place. (preview is below)
+1. LEARN the terminology of professionals and the trades. (preview from AGING IN PALACE is below)

 Accessibility/accessible - A term that describes the usability of a product or service by people with physical disabilities- sometimes referred to as Universal (accessible) design - a broad-spectrum ideas meant to produce buildings, products and environments that are inherently accessible to people-regardless of age.
 Other names for Universal Design: Accessible Homes, Baby Boomer Dwellings, Adaptive Architecture, Diverse Design, 55+ Homes, and Aging- in-Place Design.